SJK175/web_tool_development/README.md

 Objective -
-* to develop an web based tool as a replacement of a legacy reporting system of an US based health care provider.
+* to develop an web based tool (as a replacement of a legacy reporting system) for an US based health care provider.
 * to report budget vs actual : aggregated across
 1. service providers
 2. States